Inder Kumar

 Inder Kumar (26 August 1973 – 28 July 2017) was an Indian actor best known for playing supporting roles in Hindi films such as Wanted, Tumko Na Bhool Paayenge, Kahin Pyaar Na Ho Jaaye and Khiladiyon Ka Khiladi.
 He was a close friend of Salman Khan and appeared in many films, alongside him.
 He was last seen in the film Chhoti Si Guzaarish which was directed by Pragyesh Singh.
 He was shooting for a film titled Phati Padi Hai Yaar at the time of his death.

-Personal life
+Early life

 He was born on 26 August 1973 in a Marwari family in Jaipur as Inder Kumar Saraf.
 He studied at St. Xavier's High School, Fort and Sardar Vallabhbhai Patel Vidyalaya (both in Mumbai), and completed his graduation.
 His mentor in movies was film publicist Rajoo Kariya who introduced him to film producers during the early days of his career.

+Personal life

 He had been married thrice.
-His first marriage was in 2003 with his mentor Rajoo Kariya's daughter Sonal Kariya and they separated that year after 5 months while his wife was still pregnant with his first daughter Khushi.
+His first marriage was in 2003 to his mentor Rajoo Kariya's daughter Sonal Kariya and they separated that year after 5 months while his wife was still pregnant with his first daughter Khushi.
 He dated Isha Koppikar on and off for 11 years.
-Later he married Kamaljeet Kaur (2009) but soon split within 2 months due to irreconcilable differences.
+Later he married Kamaljeet Kaur (2009) but split within 2 months due to irreconcilable differences.
 In 2013 he married Pallavi Sarraf with whom he had a daughter, Bhavana (born early 2014).